prashantvkm/learning/README.md

 # learning
-whenever I will learning anything new I will update about that in here
+whenever I will learn anything new I will update about that in here.